-We argue that governments have two general avenues through which they can adopt transformative policies that impose costs: insulation and compensation.
-There can be variation in the degree of insulation government policymakers enjoy from economic losers.
-Greater insulation reduces opportunities for losers to block transformational change (Mildenberger 2020, Jacobs 2011, Lindvall 2017).
+We argue that governments have two generic mechanisms at their disposal through which they can adopt transformative policies that impose costs: insulation and compensation.
+There can be variation in the degree of insulation policymakers enjoy from economic losers.
+Greater insulation reduces opportunities for losers to block major reform.
 Governments can also compensate policy losers.
 Compensation aims to reduce the costs that incumbent groups bear as they transition to a new status quo.
-The goal is to render cost-bearing groups cooperative and induce them to support reform (Katzenstein 1985; Lindvall 2017; Roland 2002; Trebilcock 2014).
+The goal is to render cost-bearing groups cooperative and induce them to support reform.
 If governments cannot rely on insulation or compensation, losers will have both the will and the ability to stymie policy reforms, increasing the likelihood of government retreat.
+By considering the mechanisms of insulation and compensation jointly, we propose a general and parsimonious theoretical framework with wide applicability to a variety of cases.
+Furthermore, compared to existing work that only focuses on one of the mechanisms in isolation, our framework identifies additional pathways for economic transformation, which has important empirical and policy implications.

-Transformational change is a multi-causal process.
-In this article, we focus on the role political institutions play in mediating distributional struggles (Steinmo, Thelen, and Longstreth 1992, Chp.
-1).
-We develop a theory of the institutional sources of economic transformation and hypothesize that variation in institutions affects the capacity of governments to undertake major reforms.
-Our primary focus is advanced industrialized democracies, but the theory has implications for transformations in a wider set of countries.
+A variety of factors will shape whether governments insulate, compensate, or retreat when attempting to adopt transformational policies.
+Indeed, transformational change is a multi-causal process.
+In this article, we focus on the role of political institutions.
+We develop predictions about the institutional sources of insulation and compensation and hypothesize that variation in institutions affects the capacity of governments to undertake major reforms.
+We operationalize our theory by considering institutions in advanced industrialized democracies - electoral systems, autonomous bureaucracies, corporatism, and welfare states - but the theoretical framework is directly applicable to transformational change in a wider set of countries.

-We test our theory by examining policy responses of OECD countries to the 1973 oil crisis.
-Major structural change in energy systems is an increasingly salient, yet underexplored, type of economic transformation (Aklin and Urpelainen 2013, Keohane 2014).
+We test our theory by examining an exogenous shock that compelled simultaneous government efforts to pursue transformative change: the 1973 oil crisis.
+Major structural change in energy systems is an increasingly salient, yet underexplored, type of economic transformation (Aklin and Urpelainen 2013; Keohane 2014).
 The abrupt and sharp increase in oil prices in 1973 constituted a common energy and economic shock across the industrialized world.
 During the oil crisis, governments became instantly aware of their economic vulnerability in the face of energy price volatility, generating a common imperative to reduce oil dependence.
 Countries varied, however, in the extent to which they successfully shifted their economies away from oil.
 This divergence in response to a common exogenous shock provides an opportunity to study how domestic institutions structure energy transitions.

-To test our theory, we use a multi-method approach leveraging panel data, case studies, and discourse network analysis.
+We use a multi-method approach, leveraging panel data, case studies, and discourse network analysis.
 First, we analyze a panel dataset of energy outcomes and institutional variables to demonstrate an empirical association between domestic political institutions and energy transition outcomes.
 Leveraging the 1973 oil price shock, we use panel analysis and the generalized synthetic control method to evaluate our core theoretical propositions.
 Second, we conduct case studies of France, Germany, and the United Kingdom to evaluate the proposed causal mechanisms related to insulation and compensation.
 Third, we complement the case studies with discourse network analysis, drawing on an original dataset based on contemporaneous accounts of meetings among government policymakers and interest groups.
 The evidence consistently supports our theoretical propositions.